 There are three payload chains onboard the M3MSat spacecraft.
 These enable the spacecraft to fulfil its mission goals, provide a limited amount of redundancy as well as the potential for long term operational activities.
-The bottom of the antenna deck is shown in Figure 8.
+The bottom of the flight antenna deck is shown inFigure 7.

-Figure 8: Photograph of the partially assembled payload.
+Figure 7: Photograph of the partially assembled (top) and fully assembled (bottom) M3MSat payload deck

 The primary objective of the mission is fulfilled through the use of redundant AIS payload chains.
 Each of these chains consist of a VHF antenna, specially designed to meet the mechanical volume requirements in addition to having stringent gain profile required to receive the AIS signals from space.
 As the antenna is large, approximately 30 x 30 cm, only one is used on for the mission.
-The AIS antenna was a joint development between the University of Waterloo and COM DEV.
-The signal is split and then passed to a VHF receiver built by COM DEV Europe.
+The AIS antenna was a joint development between the University of Waterloo and COM DEV Ltd. The signal is split and then passed to a VHF receiver built by COM DEV Europe.
 The receiver performs RF filtering, down-sampling and signal digitization.
 The RF spectrum is then recorded within a data recorder (a customized unit from Surrey Space Technology Limited).
 The raw data is transmitted to the ground through a dedicated 20 Mb/s C-band link.

 The two AIS chains each have a C-band transmitter and cross-strapping to provide a measure of control over the downlink of data.
-Nominally, the raw sampled spectrum will be downlinked; however, the system also allows real-time or post collection message extraction within the data recorder.
-The advantage is that this provides an in-orbit verification of processing capabilities with the potential of providing a method of minimizing the amount of data transmitted to the ground stations.
+Nominally, the raw sampled spectrum will be downlinked; however, the system also allows the possibility of adding the ability to perform real-time or post collection message extraction within the data recorder.
+The advantage is would be to provide in-orbit verification of processing capabilities with the potential of providing a method of minimizing the amount of data transmitted to the ground stations.